bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <!-- theme: info -->
 > #### Note
-> * GraphQL Playground is a [GraphQL IDE](https://github.com/andev-software/graphql-ide) built on Electron.
-For more information, see [GraphQL Playground](https://electronjs.org/apps/graphql-playground) on [electronjs.org](https://electronjs.org)
-> * If the **Storefront API Playground** link is not visible, the store may not be using a Stencil theme.
+> If the **Storefront API Playground** link is not visible, the store may not be using a Stencil theme.
 Apply a Stencil theme to use the Storefront GraphQL API.

 ## Using the GraphQL Playground